BenjaminKaganovitch/Dialog-How-To/README.md

 Now Its up and running and looks great!

 ## Conclusion
-Finally, 'dialogue' is a helpful new element that makes it simple create popup modals with built-in appearance and functionality.
+Finally, 'dialog' is a helpful new element that makes it simple create popup modals with built-in appearance and functionality.

 Check out the examples located in this directory.
 ## References